zdravkov/kendo-docs/api/wrappers/jsp/stockchart/categoryaxisitem.md

 ### weekStartDay `float`

-Specifies the week start day when
+Specifies the week start day when baseUnit is set to "weeks".
+Use the kendo.days constants to specify the day by name.

 #### Example
     <kendo:stockChart-categoryAxisItem weekStartDay="weekStartDay">